Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

 • The virtual network interface that can connect to an instance in a VPC is called an Elastic Network Interface (ENI).
-ENIs allow you to design a network architecture within the AWS cloud that resembles a traditional network you might operate in your data centre.
+ENIs allow to design a network architecture within the AWS cloud that resembles a traditional network might operate in data centre.

 • Key features include having a primary private IP, one or more secondary private IPs, public IPs, an Elastic IP address (EIP), a MAC address, and the ability to attach and detach ENIs from instances.
 This flexibility supports several use cases,